 - Get a good playlist for the journey on the way so it’s probably worth giving a bit of research (but not too much) into the current line-up.

 - All approved routes leading to designated parking areas for the event are clearly sign posted so follow these routes to avoid unnecessary delay and traffic disruption.
 Key junctions and points will be manned by Gardaí.
-More info can be found here
+A full map of the traffic plan can be found here

-- General Campervan and Family Campervan site will open at 4pm on Thursday 31st August and will close at 1pm on Monday 4th September 2017.
+- General Campervan and Family Campervan site will open at 4pm on Thursday, 30th August 2018 and will close at 1pm Monday, 3rd September 2018.

 - Lock up your vehicle and put your car keys in a very secure place which you’re not likely to forget about and they won’t fall out of.